!!!NÃO TIRAR DE 1º LUGAR NESTE TOP HEADER WIDGET!!!!

 All above are signs of silent inflammation on the metabolism.
 Consequently inflammation is what causes the “itis” into diverticulitis, which is the most common complication of diverticular disease.

-The bacteria that are packed into stools by the hundreds of millions are responsible for the inflammation of diverticulitis.
+tools by the hundreds of millions are responsible for the inflammation of diverticulitis.
 Pathogenic bacteria multiply as a cause of intestinal dysbiosis which is a consequence of an unbalanced diet.

 What’s happen with Diverticular pouches ?